wjhook/hello-world/README.md

 Hello GitHub!

 My name is Justin.
 I'm here to learn and collaborate.
-I know next to nothing.
-I'm trying to learn about Front End Development because I'm financially unstable in an expensive city and I'm not going to be a victim.
-I'm going to change careers to provide for my family and follow a career path I've wanted to follow for years.
+I'm working toward my dream of becoming a Front End Designer/Developer.